-The Nigeria Army is a powerful force that is coordinated and armed to fight and defend the Federal Republic of Nigeria.
-The role of the Nigerian Army is stated in section 217 to 220 of the 1999 Constitution, Whereas, rank is a position in an organization to show the level of authority for easy management of a group.
+The Nigerian Army is a powerful force that is coordinated and armed to fight and defend the Federal Republic of Nigeria.
+The role of the Nigerian Army is stated in sections 217 to 220 of the 1999 Constitution, Whereas, rank is a position in an organization to show the level of authority for easy management of a group.
 Rank in the armed forces indicates the status or position of military personnel.
 The top rank in the Nigerian Army is Field Marshal.

 For those of you that wish to join the Army, you must know the ranks that are available in the Nigerian Army to prepare yourself for that role in the future.
-While for others who are curious about the Nigerian army salary by ranks, today, your curiosity will be satisfied.
-This post will discuss the training opportunities for the Nigerian military force, the structure of the Nigerian military force and types of officers ranks in the Nigeria Army and their Salary.
+While for others who are curious about the Nigerian army salary by rank, today, your curiosity will be satisfied.
+This post will discuss the training opportunities for the Nigerian military force, the structure of the Nigerian military force and types of officers ranks in the Nigerian Army and their Salary.
 Let us begin right now.

 Training Opportunities for the Nigerian Military Force

 You know that for any job you do, to develop expert skills, you must have more training to receive adequate salary and promotions, and the Army is no exception.